What is AI literacy?

 What we’re learning about AI literacy today

-Running AI workshops, coaching leaders, and building AI capability programmes across global organisations, we’ve seen that literacy doesn’t come from understanding the technology – it comes from applying it.
+Running AI workshops, coaching leaders, and building AI capability programmes across global organisations, we’ve seen something consistent: literacy is the byproduct of use, not study.

-It’s why we talk about AI fluency, not just awareness.
+That’s why we talk about AI fluency.
+Fluency implies usable skill.
 And why we focus on hands-on, task-specific learning rather than abstract theory.

-Whether it’s using ChatGPT to rework a campaign brief, or building a custom GPT to automate a reporting task, the real skill isn’t in knowing how the tool works – it’s in knowing how to make it work for you.
+Whether it’s drafting a campaign brief or building a custom AI assistant to automate a reporting task, the real skill is knowing how to make the tool work for you.

 What next

-AI literacy isn’t a ‘nice to have’.
-It’s becoming a defining capability for organisations that want to stay relevant, competitive and creatively strong.
+AI literacy is becoming a defining capability for organisations that want to stay relevant, competitive and creatively strong.

 That doesn’t mean everyone needs to become a prompt engineer.
-But it does mean every leader should know what’s possible, what’s risky, and how to build confidence and competence across their teams.
+It does mean every leader should know what’s possible, what’s risky, and how to build confidence and competence across their teams.

-For a deeper dive into how we define and deliver AI literacy, download our briefing paper: Prepared Minds.
+For a deeper dive into how we define and deliver AI literacy, read Prepared Minds, our guide to what AI literacy is and why it matters in the modern workplace.